SACGF/variantgrid_docs/analysis/nodes.md

 ![](images/nodes/node_population.png "Population")

+Most genetic diseases are rare (eg 1 in 10,000 people) so we know the disease-causing variant must also be rare.
+So when searching for disease causing variants, one of the first things to do is filter out variants that are common in the population.

-Filter on population frequencies in public databases (gnomAD/TopMed/1KG/UK10K) or number of samples in this database (the "database HOM count" and "database HET count" columns)
+This node filters variants by population frequency in public databases ([gnomAD](https://gnomad.broadinstitute.org/)/[TopMed](https://topmed.nhlbi.nih.gov/)/[1KG](https://www.internationalgenome.org/1000-genomes-summary/)/[UK10K](https://www.uk10k.org/)) or [internal frequency in this database](../data/zygosity_counts.md).

-Click "Pick individual gnomAD populations" to expand the selection to sub-populations.
+Click "Pick individual gnomAD populations" to expand the selection to sub-populations (ancestry groups such as Europeans or East Asians).
 You may want to do this as PopMax includes populations with low numbers (eg Finnish/Ashkenazi)

-You can also restrict to a max count (gnomAD hom alt or internal zygosity counts) which is useful to restrict to very rare variants (eg denovo)
+You can also restrict to a max count (gnomAD hom alt or [internal zygosity counts]((../data/zygosity_counts.md))) which is useful to restrict to very rare variants (eg denovo)

 ![](images/node_editors/population_node_editor.png)